 Since green burials are still a tiny part of the business, it’s important to scout out providers and cemeteries yourself, instead of leaving the job to loved ones during a difficult time, says Bixby.

-Fortunately, because of the budding interest, an increasing number of conventional cemeteries are offering green burial areas within their parameters, charging the same or slighter lower fees for individual plots as they do for traditional burials.
+Fortunately, because of the budding interest, an increasing number of conventional cemeteries are offering green burial areas within their parameters, charging the same or slightly lower fees for individual plots as they do for traditional burials.

 You can find more information about green burials, and a list of certified providers in your area, at the Green Burial Council’s website.